shotgunsoftware/developer.shotgunsoftware.com/docs/en/offerings/spc/getting_started/planning.md

 | ap-southeast-2 | 10.1.0.0/16 | 10.1.0.0/24 | 10.1.1.0/24 | 10.1.2.0/24 |

-### Plan how you will access your AWS VPC privatly
+### Plan how you will privately access your AWS VPC

   * AWS Direct Connect
   * Other VPN solution